muddery/muddery/COMMANDS.md

  "args":<object's dbref>
 }
 ```
-This command pick out random objects from the loot list and give them to the character.
+This command picks out objects from the loot list and give them to the player.

 ### use